2 T olive oil

 Pinch of sea salt

-1 cup Acquerello Carnaroli Risotto Rice, or use Arborio
+1 cup Acquerello Carnaroli Rice for risotto or use Arborio rice

 1/2 cup white wine